paunovic/envo/README.md

-envo runs a command under another environment's identity: aws credentials resolved per profile and the repo's declared ssm parameters materialized into the child's environment - never its argv, so `ps` never sees a key.
-The first argument names the environment, everything after it is the command, verbatim - the `env`/`timeout` convention:
+envo runs a command under another environment's identity: aws credentials resolved per profile and the repo's declared ssm parameters materialized into the child's environment.
+The first argument names the environment, everything after it is the command.

 ```
-$ envo qa seed app --yes
+$ envo qa aws s3 ls
 ```

 ## Install